A fast convergence theorem for nearly multiplicative connections on proper Lie groupoids: The averaging operator

 \section{The averaging operator}

-In the present section and in the next three the only differentiable groupoids which we shall be considering will be those that are simultaneously {\em Lie} and {\em proper}.
-Our goal, in this section, is to show the equivalence of the following two conditions for any such groupoid, say, \(\varGamma\)\emphpunct: (i)~\em\(\varGamma\) admits an effective connection\em\emphpunct; (ii)~\em\(\varGamma\) admits a multiplicative connection\em.
-We shall achieve this by means of an averaging technique.
-As a matter of fact, the averaging technique in question was originally inspired to us by the deformation argument used in \cite{CrSt} to give a new proof of the linearization theorem for proper Lie groupoids \cite{We02,Zu06}; the reader will find many analogies between the subsections 2.3~to 2.5 of \cite{CrSt} and our exposition.
-Before embarking on a discussion of our averaging method, we shall introduce some auxiliary notations and make a couple of general remarks.
-Let us now once and for all assume that we are given a proper Lie groupoid \(\varGamma\rightrightarrows M\); this will remain fixed throughout.
+Throughout the present section and in the next four, we shall be dealing with a fixed (but otherwise arbitrary) proper Lie groupoid, say, \(\varGamma\tto M\).
+Our goal in this section is to provide a proof of Proposition~\ref{prop:12B.11.7} and, with that, establish the equivalence of the following two properties\emphpunct: (i)~\em \(\varGamma\) admits an effective connection\em\emphpunct; (ii)~\em \(\varGamma\) admits a multiplicative connection\em.
+As a matter of fact, the definition of our averaging operator \eqref{eqn:16a.8} was originally inspired to us by the deformation argument used in \cite[Sections 2.3~to 2.5]{CS} to give a new proof of the linearization theorem for proper Lie groupoids.
+A rather special case of our definition is also implicit in Weinstein's proof of the local triviality of proper Lie bundles \cite[Theorem~7.1]{Wein}.
+The history of these ideas goes back at least as far as to Palais and Stewart \cite{PS}.